 The choice now rests with Iran’s leaders.

-Matthew Kroenig is deputy director for strategy in the Atlantic Council’s Scowcroft Center on Strategy and Security and a former adviser on Iran policy in the Office of the Secretary of Defense.
+Matthew Kroenig is the deputy director at the Atlantic Council’s Scowcroft Center on Strategy and Security and a former adviser on Iran policy in the Office of the Secretary of Defense.
 Follow him on Twitter @kroenig.